vRealize Automation Cloud Assembly cloud zones are sections of compute resources that are specific to your cloud account type such as AWS or vSphere.

 Blueprints contain constraint tags to help determine deployment placement.
 During deployment, blueprint constraint tags are mapped to matching capability tags in cloud zones and compute resources to determine which cloud zones are available for virtual machine resource placement.

-You can view and manage the compute resources that are available to provision workloads, such as AWS availability zones and vCenter clusters, to this cloud zone.Note: Cloud zones can no longer share compute resources.
-With the latest update of vRealize Automation Cloud, you cannot share compute resources across different cloud zones.
+You can view and manage the compute resources that are available to provision workloads, such as AWS availability zones and vCenter clusters, to this cloud zone.Note: Beginning with the vRealize Automation 8.3 release, cloud zones can no longer share compute resources.
 Legacy cloud zones that use shared compute resources are still supported, but users are prompted to update them to conform with current standards.

 Cloud zones that are auto-generated during cloud account creation are associated with the underlying compute resources after data collection.

 If a vCenter compute cluster is DRS-enabled, the cloud zone only displays the cluster in the list of computes and it does not display the child hosts.
 If a vCenter compute cluster is not DRS-enabled, the cloud zone only displays standalone ESXi hosts, if present.

 Add compute resources as appropriate for the cloud zone.
 The Compute tab contains a filter mechanism that enables you to control how compute resources are included with cloud zones.
 Initially, the filter selection is Include all Compute and the list below shows available compute resources, and they are all available for use in deployments.
 You have two additional options for adding compute resources to a cloud zone.

 - Manually select compute - Select this option if you want to manually select compute resources from the list below.
 After you select them, click Add Compute to add the resources to the zone.
 The selected resources are available for use in deployments.